-For details, see "Implementation of Environmental Activities, CSR Activities etc." in "III.
-3. Measures to Ensure Due Respect for Stakeholders" in this report.
+For details on the Company's sustainability, see "Implementation of Environmental Activities, CSR Activities etc." in "III.
+3. Measuresto Ensure Due Respect for Stakeholders" in this report.
+The Company's Board of Directors reviewed and discussed sustainability initiatives at the board meetings held in July 2021 and April 2022.
+The Board of Directors found that the Company's sustainability activities, activity progress monitoring, and improvement initiatives are being conducted properly.

-[Information on investments in human capital and intellectual property]

-Investments in human capital and intellectual property are disclosed in the Company's Epson 25 Renewed Corporate Vision (including the mid-range business plan).
+[Information on investments in human capital and intellectual property] Investments in human capital and intellectual property are disclosed in the Company's Epson 25 Renewed Corporate Vision (including the mid-range business plan).

-(https://global.epson.com/company/corporate vision/?fwlink=global top)
+(https://global.epson.com/company/corporate_vision/?fwlink=global_top)